EstherPlomp/Figures-Nd-data/README.md

 # Installation
 These scripts were generated in R and RStudio (Version 1.4.1717).
-Required packages: tidyverse and repmis.
+Required packages: tidyverse.

 Installation of the package and loading the data should only take several minutes.